hthuman/tech-interview-tips/_pages/code-katas.md

 They help you build up a coding toolkit that you can use fluently even during high pressure situations like interviews.

 Once you recognize that a problem requires a breadth-first-search or an array traversal, you can spend minimal time and effort on coding it up.
 The faster you can write the code, the more time you have to [test it for bugs](https://github.com/hthuman/tech-interview-tips/blob/main/code/testing.md) or optimize it.

+Code katas address the most common mistake I see candidates make -- spending all their time figuring out how to write a tree search or array traversal and not having enough time to optimize or find bugs or even to finish.

+This is unfortunate because it's unnecessary.
+This is the easiest part of the coding interview to perfect.

+The hard part of a coding interview should be determining which data structure and algorithm to use.
+Implementing your solution should be the easy part.